Wixenford School: History

-The school was founded in 1869 at Wixenford House, Eversley, Hampshire, by its first head master, Richard Cowley Powles (1819–1901), a Church of England cleric, and has been described as "successful and fashionable".
+The school was founded in 1869 at Wixenford House, Eversley, Hampshire, by its first head master, Richard Cowley Powles (1819–1901), a Church of England clergyman, and has been described as "successful and fashionable".
 Among the school's first intake of boys, in May 1869, was George Nathaniel Curzon, a future Viceroy of India.

-Before being attached to the school, "Wixenford" was the name of its first home, a new house built for Powles at Eversley in 1868–69.
+Before being attached to the school, "Wixenford" was the name of its first home, a new country house built for Powles at Eversley in 1868–69.
 Powles, who in his youth had been a fellow of Exeter College, Oxford, had previously operated a school at Blackheath, and he came to Eversley to be near his lifelong friend Charles Kingsley.
 After Kingsley's death in 1875, Powles became less active in the school and retired as headmaster in 1879.
 He moved to Chichester in 1881, where he became a prebendary of the cathedral.
 One of his boys at Wixenford, Albert Baillie, writing in the 1950s, recalled Powles as "a genuine educator and a remarkable man" and noted that he had worn his hair "neatly brushed up into two horns above his ears".

 Powles was succeeded in 1879 by Ernest Penrose Arnold, a graduate of Balliol College, Oxford, the son of Charles Thomas Arnold (1817–1878) who taught at Rugby School.
 E. P. Arnold remained as head master of the school until 1903.
 At six feet, five inches, in height, Arnold has been described by Rupert Croft-Cooke as "a kindly but rather frightening bearded man".
 Wixenford was still small, as most such schools were at the time, and a school photograph of the early 1880s shows thirty-nine boys, plus Arnold and five other masters.